Damion McIntosh

-Damion Alexis McIntosh (born March 25, 1977, in Kingston, Jamaica) is a former American football offensive tackle.
-He was drafted by the San Diego Chargers in the third round of the 2000 NFL Draft.
+Damion Alexis McIntosh (born March 25, 1977) is a former American football offensive tackle.
+He was drafted by the San Diego Chargers in the third round of the 2000 NFL draft.
 He played college football at Kansas State.

-McIntosh also played for the Miami Dolphins and Kansas City Chiefs.
+McIntosh also played for the Miami Dolphins, Kansas City Chiefs, and Seattle Seahawks.

-Early years
+Early life

 McIntosh played for McArthur High School in Hollywood, Florida.
-His senior year, the McArthur team went 9-1, winning the district championship and ending the regular season ranked in the top 5 of the Florida High School Athletic Association 5A Poll.
+His senior year, the McArthur team went 9–1, winning the district championship and ending the regular season ranked in the top 5 of the Florida High School Athletic Association 5A Poll.
 Numerous of Damion's high school teammates went on to play in the collegiate ranks or professional ranks, including Anthony Kelly (Central Oklahoma), Brian Visalli (Concordia University- Wisc.), Dan Visalli (Holy Cross), Quentin Chandler (Cen.
 Conn.), Mike Jaeger (Mount Scenario), Tyrone Taylor and Jerome Taylor (University of Missouri), Jason Brown (Gettysburg), Wayne Smith (App State, CFL), among others.

 Professional career

 San Diego Chargers

-He was drafted in the third round of the 2000 NFL Draft by the San Diego Chargers.
+He was drafted in the third round of the 2000 NFL draft by the San Diego Chargers.
 He played four season with the Chargers.

 Miami Dolphins

-On March 12, 2004 the Miami Dolphins signed McIntosh to a six-year, $23 million contract.
+On March 12, 2004, the Miami Dolphins signed McIntosh to a six-year, $69 million contract.